isnology/ca-hackathon-ToolsDown/README.md

 source : https://www.figma.com/file/QbBRV41PrEE4PIa4HUuOxDDY/Tools-Down

-add shaun Michale and Andrew as colaborators
+add shaun Michale and Andrew as collaborators

-another change by glenn

-##Tools Down

-#Another change
+## to schedule messages
+- add delayed_job gem
+- create table in db
+- create a scaffold for entry of scheduled messages
+- use active job to add the schedule the message
+  - create an active job for the message